GreaseMonkey88/BBQcontrol/README.md

 ### Features
 - Connection over WiFi, communication over MQTT.
 I use [IoBroker](https://www.iobroker.net) for web-based control and visualisation.
-- most parameters can be changed live via MQTT like the step size and other
+- most parameters can be changed live via MQTT, like the step size and other
 - time adjustable boost function
 - compensation for knob-play